SPontadit/LuxUmbra/README.md

 #### **Material**

-5 different maps are handled: Albedo, Normal, Roughness, Metallic and Ambient Occlusion that allow us to have complex material.<br>
+5 different maps are handled: Albedo, Normal, Roughness, Metallic and Ambient Occlusion that allow us to have complex materials.<br>

-<ins>**Figure 3:**</ins> collection of complex physically based materials
+<ins>**Figure 3:**</ins> a collection of complex physically based materials

 ![Materials](README_Resources/Materials.jpg)